Interactive profile surface

 A real product where professional profiles are readable by humans and useful to agents.

-CLI-led setup and browser-light approval showed how products can be designed for agents as first-class users.
+Guided setup and browser-light approval showed how products can be designed for agents as first-class users.

 The delivery workflow around Explore shaped the Software Dark Factory model: intent, evidence, checks, review, and approval before work moves forward.